Luke-Kurlandski-TCNJ/AVL-Tree/README.md

 # AVL-Tree
-AVL Tree used to store large amounts of data project5.cpp is the file that runs everything
+AVL Tree used to store large amounts of data. project5.cpp is the file that runs everything